-UChicago partners with the Stamps Family Charitable Foundation to offer the Stamps Scholars Program, which recognizes exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
-The Stamps Scholars Program accepts applications from second-year students for enrichment grants that allow them to take on ambitious experiential learning projects during their third and fourth years.
+UChicago partners with the Stamps Scholars Program, made possible with the support of benefactors E. Roe Stamps and his late wife Penny, to recognize exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
+The University of Chicago Stamps Scholars Program accepts applications from second-year students for enrichment grants that allow them to take on ambitious experiential learning projects during their third and fourth years.

 Award Amount and Eligible Opportunities

-Stamps Scholars receive grants of $20,000 that can be used over the course of their final two years at the University.
-Selected students can use the funding during both the summer and the academic year beginning in Summer 2020.
+UChicago Stamps Scholars receive grants of $20,000 that can be used over the course of their final two years at the University.
+Selected students can use the funding during both the summer and the academic year beginning in Summer 2023.

 Recipients may use these enrichment funds for a wide variety of experiential learning opportunities, including internships, research projects, entrepreneurial endeavors, volunteering, attending professional conferences, and other experiences at the discretion of the University and the Foundation.

 The award cannot be used for an internship with an organization that was formed for the purpose of supporting a candidate for political office.
 Because the University is a 501(c)(3) tax-exempt organization under the tax code, it is prohibited from participating in political campaign activities.

 Please note that current University guidelines restrict international travel.
 If a student is awarded a Stamps stipend for an on-site internship outside the U.S., they must successfully petition the University for an exemption to this policy in order to receive their funding.
 All petitions will be reviewed by the Study Abroad Risk and Security Assessment Committee (SARSAC).